-Starbucks also has its own green coffee sourcing standards, known as the CAFÉ (Coffee and Farm Equity) Practices program.
-The standards were developed in partnership with Conservation International and an independent third-party company, Scientific Certification Systems (SCS).
-The standards encompass four categories.
+Starbucks also has its own green coffee sourcing standard, known as CAFÉ (Coffee and Farm Equity) Practices.
+It was developed in partnership with the non-profit environmental group Conservation International and Scientific Certification Systems (SCS), an independent evaluation and verification company.
+The CAFÉ Practices program covers four categories.
 Two, product quality and economic accountability, are criteria that are required by all Starbucks suppliers.
 The other two categories are social responsibility and environmental leadership.
 I’ll focus on the environmental criteria.

 How it works

 Like some other certifications, CAFÉ Practices operates on a point system.
 The social responsibility and environmental leadership categories are divided into sections.
-A least 60% of possible points in each section are needed for preferred supplier status, and 80% for strategic supplier status.
-These suppliers get enhanced pricing and contract terms, and strategic suppliers also get a $0.05/lb premium on the first year’s crop.
+A least 60% of possible points are needed for preferred supplier status, and 80% for strategic supplier status.
+These suppliers get enhanced pricing and contract terms.

 A point is awarded for compliance with individual “indicators.”
-There are 210 total indicators for large suppliers (greater than 12 ha) and 124 for smallholders, including those who are part of a cooperative.
+In the current version, there are 210 total indicators for large suppliers (greater than 12 ha) and 124 for smallholders, including those who are part of a cooperative.

 What kinds of environmental criteria are included?